gbdev/database/CONTRIBUTING.md

 Decide a "slug" for the game you are adding: it's like an username: short, no spaces, special characters or punctuation.

-> If the game is called "Super Roto Land : Tales from the Dumper", a good slug would be `super-roto-land-1`.
+> If the game is called "Super Roto Land I: Tales from the Dumper", a good slug would be `super-roto-land-1`.

 ### 2. Create the game folder and add the related files